-This report is the consolidated non-financial report (Sustainability Report) for the 2022 financial year (January 2022 through December 2022) for the Wolford Group (in accordance with Section 267a UGB) and for Wolford AG (in accordance with Section 243b UGB).
-The 2022 financial year is the second time our financial year has aligned with a calendar year, covering the period January 1, 2022, through December 31, 2022.
-Wolford AG's financial report covers the financial year 2022 (January 1 through December 31).
-This report will be published on April 28, 2023.
+This report is the consolidated non-financial report (Sustainability Report) for the 2023 financial year (January 2023 through December 2023) for the Wolford Group (in accordance with Section 267a UGB) and for Wolford AG (in accordance with Section 243b UGB).
+The first report was published within the financial year 2017/18.

+The 2023 financial year is the third time our financial year has aligned with a calendar year, covering the period January 1, 2023, through December 31, 2023.
+Wolford AG's financial report covers the financial year 2023 (January 1 through December 31).
+This report will be published on July 30, 2024.
 (2-3)

 The statements in the report make reference to the Wolford Group ("Wolford").
 Any deviations are disclosed separately below.
-All descriptions of management approaches and concepts on key sustainability issues (with respect to environment, social and employee matters, respect for human rights and the combating of corruption and bribery) relate to both the Wolford Group and the parent company Wolford AG.
+All descriptions of management approaches and concepts on key sus- tainability issues (with respect to environment, social and employee matters, respect for human rights and the combating of corruption and bribery) relate to both the Wolford Group and the parent company Wolford AG.
 (2-3)